 Welcome to SYCL SnapShots, a recurring feature in CLN describing essential skills and practices for effective laboratory management.
-Here, members of AACC’s Society for Young Clinical Laboratorians (SYCL) present a snapshot of a topic, such as business basics, data analysis and statistics, and online tools.
-For more information on SYCL, please visit our pages on AACC’s website under Members/SYCL.
+Here, members of AACC's Society for Young Clinical Laboratorians (SYCL) present a snapshot of a topic, such as business basics, data analysis and statistics, and online tools.
+More information about SYCL is available online.

 Christopher McCudden, PhD